 As the City of Chicago's Winter Parking Ban takes effect, Alderman Roberto Maldonado will be urging his fellow Aldermen in the Committee on Pedestrian and Traffic Safety to pass a proposed ordinance so that motorists will first receive a warning citation before getting towed.
+This is now the second year in a row the Alderman has proposed revising the winter parking ban.

 Arterial streets like North Avenue and Kedzie Boulevard are important spots for overnight parking in the 26th Ward--but they can't be used from Dec.
 1st to April 1st.
 Many motorists forget this.
 They face tickets; worse their car is towed.